simondiep/node-multiplayer-snake/README.md

     - Custom sort stat board
     - More stats (max length)
     - Kill / Deaths announcement [ A killed B ] , [ B ran into a wall ], [A and B killed each other]
-    - Add score for kills (steal the score of the player you killed)
  - Power-ups or Game Modes
     - individual speed (2 or more steps for a player)
     - invulnerable